 - Award “486 Modular BIOS v4.10″ / BIOS level 1.01 -obviously specifically tailored to the 486/860 needs.

 Because there are so many things on this manly mainboard, I will go into further detail based on quadrants:

 Well, that’s where all the mojo sits, right.
 The two processors side by side – ahhh – what a macho view! 😉 Mind the single oscillator: This means both CPUs run at the same speed, which is a bit of a pity, as the i860 was/is available at clock speeds up to 40MHz.
-Because Intel never crossed the 33MHz (external) clock for their 486 processor, this is the highest common denominator.
+Because Intel never really crossed the 33MHz external clock (the 50MHz 486 was quickly replaced by clock doubling versions due to heat issues) for their 486 processor, this is the highest common denominator.

 That said, the 4860 does not support DX/2 processors… believe me I tried them all (even up to 5×86 w/ voltage regulator).Yes, it’s running fine one day while failing to boot the next day.
 So be sporting about it, an AMD 5×86/133 will easily outperform the i860/33 and who would like to put him ashame like this?

 Ok, next to the two brains you can easily spot the 8 SIMM slots.
 It’s not easy to satisfy the RAM specs here: PS/2 SIMMs, optimally 60ns, Fast Page Mode (FPM) with parity – only up to 8MB per SIMM will be addressed.
 I had to learn that it is not so easy anymore to find those SIMMs today :-/